Peter Freuchen: Career

 When Freuchen returned to Denmark in the 1920s, he joined the Social Democrats and contributed with articles in the newspaper Politiken.
-From 1926 to 1932, he served as the editor-in-chief of a magazine, Ude og Hjemme, owned by the family of his second wife.
+From 1926 to 1932, he served as the editor-in-chief of a magazine, Ude og Hjemme ('Out and At Home'), owned by the family of his second wife.
 He was also the leader of a movie company.

 In 1932, Freuchen returned to Greenland.
 This time the expedition was financed by the American Metro-Goldwyn-Mayer film studios.

 He was also employed by the film industry as a consultant and scriptwriter, specializing in Arctic-related scripts, most notably MGM's Oscar-winning Eskimo/Mala The Magnificent starring Ray Mala, and featuring Freuchen as Ship Captain.
-The film is based on Freuchen's novels Der Eskimo and Die Flucht ins weisse Land.
+The film is based on Freuchen's novels Der Eskimo and Die Flucht ins weisse Land (The Flight into the White Land).

 In 1938, he founded The Adventurer's Club of Denmark (Danish: Eventyrernes Klub), which still exists.
 They later honored his memory by planting an oak tree and creating an Inuksuk (a type of stone landmark or cairn) near the place where he left Denmark for Greenland in 1906.
-It is situated east of Langeliniebroen in central Copenhagen and not far from the statue of The Little Mermaid.
+It is situated east of Langeliniebroen in central Copenhagen and not far from its statue of The Little Mermaid.

 During World War II, Freuchen was actively involved with the Danish resistance movement against the occupation by Nazi Germany despite having lost his left foot to frostbite in 1926.
 He openly claimed to be Jewish whenever he witnessed anti-semitism.
-Freuchen was imprisoned by the Germans and sentenced to death, but he managed to escape and flee to Sweden.
+Freuchen was imprisoned by the Germans and sentenced to death, but he escaped and fled to Sweden.
 In 1945 he married Danish-Jewish designer Dagmar Freuchen-Gale.

 In 1956, he won the main prize on The $64,000 Question, an American TV quiz-show, on the subject "The Seven Seas"; it made him instantly better known in the United States due to the popularity of the show.

 As he related in Vagrant Viking, he was friends with the royal families of Scandinavia and other countries, and his movie work in New York City and Hollywood brought him into the 'royalty' of moving pictures and the political world of Washington, D.C.